Christian Yelich Preview, Player Props: Brewers vs. Cardinals

-After going 1-for-5 in his last game, Christian Yelich and the Milwaukee Brewers face the St. Louis Cardinals (who will start Miles Mikolas) at 7:40 PM ET on Tuesday.
+After going 0-for-3 in his last game, Christian Yelich and the Milwaukee Brewers take on the St. Louis Cardinals (who will start Zack Thompson) at 7:40 PM ET on Wednesday.

+He had a hitless performance in his last game (0-for-3) against the Cardinals.

 Sportsbook Promo Codes